 A minor gives you the opportunity of having a second specialisation in your degree.
 It is a bundle of three electives that can also be chosen separately, but if chosen together they constitute a minor.

 Introduction: The European Green Deal has established the objective of making Europe the first climate-neutral continent by 2050.
 At the same time, Denmark has decided to be at the frontline and set an ambitious target of 70% reduction in greenhouse gas emissions by 2030, before climate neutrality is achieved by 2050.
-Reaching these objectives imply massive transformations in the energy industry from technical, economic, social, and political viewpoints.
+Reaching these objectives imply massive transformations in the energy industry from technical, economic, regulatory, social, and political viewpoints.
 This minor gives you the opportunity to have a second specialisation in your degree.
 It is designed to prepare you to understand the main energy and related environmental challenges for the economy and business.
 This minor is a bundle of three electives that can be chosen separately, but if chosen together, reward a minor.

 Background: The transition from a fossil fuel-based economy with an unsustainable use of natural resources towards a production system based on renewables, recycling, and reuse of materials is one of the defining challenges of our age.
 In no other area is this more important than in the energy sector.
 Energy is essential to the functioning of the modern economy, but we must switch from the current use of oil, coal, and natural gas towards renewable energy sources such as wind, solar, hydropower, marine or geothermal energy.
-This massive undertaking requires investments in new infrastructure in every aspect of modern life, from heating and powering our homes, transportation of goods and people, industrial production, heating and powering of commercial buildings, and agriculture and forestry.
+This massive undertaking requires investments in new infrastructure in every aspect of energy in modern life, from heating and powering our homes, transportation of goods and people, industrial production, heating and powering of commercial buildings, and agriculture and forestry.
 Bloomberg NEF estimates that 78 to 130 trillion USD will be required between now and 2050 in global clean energy investments.
-At the same time, the energy system is highly complex, characterised by physical and technical relationships that need to be taken into account in an economic analysis.
-Making electricity is very different from making ice cream, professional services, or theatre productions.
+At the same time, the energy system is highly complex and characterised by physical and technical relationships that need to be taken into account in an economic analysis.
 Globally, there is a strong and growing need for graduates who can master the analytical skills and business perspectives needed for success in this evolving landscape.

 The below table lists the structure and the ECTS credits of the individual courses.
 The course descriptions are available in the online course catalogue.
 Direct links are inserted in the below table.